rock72427/JavaScript-Notes/notes.md

 ## Logical Operator

 - In AND(&&) operator if first condition is true then it will check second condition.
-- If first condition is false it wont check sedond condition.
+- If first condition is false it wont check second condition.

 ```
 let a = 5;